A Perfect World: Production

-Steven Spielberg was interested in directing the film but was unavailable due to scheduling commitments for Jurassic Park.
+Steven Spielberg was interested in directing the film, but was unavailable due to scheduling commitments for Jurassic Park.
 However, one of the film's cast, Laura Dern, heard about the project and was subsequently cast as Sally Gerber.

 Eastwood initially read the screenplay for A Perfect World while filming In the Line of Fire.
 He was also in the midst of campaigning for the Academy Awards with Unforgiven and was eager to work on a project where he could focus primarily on directing.
 When Kevin Costner was approached to play Butch Haynes, he suggested that Eastwood himself should play Red Garnett.
 Eastwood agreed; since his screen time as Garnett was limited, he could spend most of his time behind the camera.

 Screenwriter John Lee Hancock said part of the idea for the character of Phillip and his Casper costume came from a childhood memory he had of his brother running around a Texas field in such a costume.

 The film was shot in Austin, Texas, and Martindale, Texas, in between San Marcos and Lockhart in the spring and summer of 1993.
+At one point, Eastwood filmed a scene with Costner's extra when Costner was not ready in time.

 Reception

 Box office

-A Perfect World was released in North American theaters on November 24, 1993, grossing $31.1 million in box office receipts in the United States and Canada.
-The film's success was far better overseas, with an international gross of $102.5 million for a total of $135 million.
+A Perfect World was released in North American theaters on November 24, 1993, grossing $31.1 million in box-office receipts in the United States and Canada.
+The film's success was far better elsewhere, with an international gross of $102.5 million for a total of $135 million.

 About the box-office reception, Clint Eastwood said: "I always felt this movie was high risk.
 I just liked the story.
-Sure, a lot of people are disappointed.
-But if you don't grow, you just get in a rut.
+Sure, a lot of people are disappointed, but if you don't grow, you just get in a rut.
 You can make sequels and imitations and make some dough.
 But you've got to make a wide variety of things so someday people look back and say, 'Hey, he tried, he did this, he took some risks.'
 In this film, the audience was probably expecting two guys who'd be at each other or two pals on a wild adventure.
 It wasn't that kind of film."